Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

 But 'tis my heart that loves what they despise,

 Who, in despite of view, is pleased to dote;

-This is a frank opening line, a riposte to the end line of sonnet 140 and basically means: In all honesty, my love isn't based on what I see.
+This is a frank opening, the first line being a riposte to the end line of sonnet 140 and basically means: In all honesty, my love isn't based on what I see.